amripandey/DataScience_Bootcamp/README.md

 5. [Datascience project titanic](/codes/titanic.ipynb)

 # Current Status
-- This repo is still in working.
+- This repo is still not complete.
-- If you think there is any wrong practice please commit a issue.
+- If you think there is any wrong practice or error, please commit a issue.